Effective Leadership for Business Owners

 Who do you think of when you think of the greatest leaders of all time?
-Maybe you think of a president like George Washington, a Biblical leader such as Moses, or a great industrialist such a Henry Ford.
-All three of the men mentioned have one thing in common.
-They were great leaders not managers.
+Maybe you think of a president like George Washington, a Biblical leader such as Moses, or a great industrialist such as Henry Ford.
+All three of these men have one thing in common.
+They were great leaders.
+Not managers.

 Think about it for a minute.
 How often do you hear someone speak of a great manager in history that was influential?
 You don’t.
 The reason is, being a leader and being a manager are two different things.
 If you feel exhausted, as though you can never take a day and leave the office and your employees behind, chances are you are managing and not leading.

 “Manager” and “leader” are used interchangeably by many of us, but they are not the same thing.
 If you look in a dictionary you will find definitions for managers that include words such as “take charge” or “dominate”.
 On the other hand, if you look up “leader” you will find words such as “to show the way”, “guide”, or “influence.”
 Do you see the difference?
 Do you see why you feel exhausted if you are “managing”?

 Here are four tips for leading which are sure to make your business run more smoothly:

 1. Be willing to let go.

 You cannot effectively lead if you are trying to manage every little detail.
 You need to properly train your employees so that they are confident that they know how to handle sticky situations.
 Don’t continue to do a job you are paying someone else to do.
 If you feel like your employees are coming to you to make every tiny decision in the office after being with you for months or years, something is wrong.
 Either you have not properly trained these employees, you have not instilled confidence in them that they know their job well, or you have not effectively communicated your goals to them.
 If you have hired the right people, the right people don’t need to be managed.
 For tips on hiring the right people, read my blog on Employment Retention Strategies.

 2. Be willing to learn.